codemercs-com/io-warrior-linux/api/README.md

 &nbsp;
 ## Important Note
-Witout add a rules file you have only access to the IO-Warrior with 'sudo' or root permissions.
+Without add a rules file you have only access to the IO-Warrior with 'sudo' or root permissions.